 It was coming down in sheets and there was a literal waterfall pouring off the front of the stage.
 I knew there was no way they'd be able to play, but I did not leave until they announced that there was no need to riot or rush the stage because BOC was already back at their hotel...

 Live at Float Rite Park - Apple River Campground in Somerset, Wisconsin: June 20, 1993

 The show started with some small time band (possibly a Wisconsin band), Foghat, BOC, 38 Special, with REO ending the evening.
 There may have been one more, but I think that's all of them.

-I only know of the existance of this show thanks to a page of excellent photos on the Steve Latham photography site - click here to visit it - select the BOC link on the left-hand side to see the photos from this gig...
+Before I got the Pollstar figures, I only know of the existence of this gig thanks to a page of excellent photos on the Steve Latham photography site - click here to visit it - select the BOC link on the left-hand side to see the photos from this gig...

 The 8/21/93 Stockton, CA show setlist is off, it should have "Dominance & Submission" as the the 3rd song, I was there, yeah the Police told the promoters to pull the plug without warning, around 11:00 pm on a Saturday night, outdoors, no less.
 What a crock of b/s.

 Anyway it was a fun show up until they shut it down, of course just as Buck started to play "DFTR" the crowd was pissed!